Homepage of the site 'What to do with your life?'

 What is difficult to overcome to succeed in life?

-What should one do to be a good person?
+What must one do to be a good person?

 What is cognitive dissonance?